The Grim Reaper Awaits You on Your Next Beach Excursion

 “You call it a germ, you can call it a flu, you can call it a virus.
 You know, you can call it many different names.
 I’m not sure anybody even knows what it is.”

-That was a few weeks before he suggested we should all start swilling Clorox and sticking ultraviolet lights up into our bodies where the sun don’t shine.
+That was a few weeks before he suggested we should all start swilling Clorox and sticking ultraviolet lights into portions of our anatomies where the sun don’t shine.

-So, with leadership like that from Florida Men in the White House and the Statehouse, big surprise the ropes are coming down and the beaches are about to be flooded like Spring Break, which, of course, didn’t go so well last time, but that was then and this is now.
+So, with leadership like that from Florida Men in the White House and the Statehouse, big surprise the barricades are coming down and the beaches are about to be flooded like they were during Spring Break, which, of course, didn’t go so well last time, but that was then and this is now.

 Why’s he doing it?